Authorship of the Johannine works: Book of Revelation

 In the 3rd century, Bishop Dionysius of Alexandria rejected apostolic authorship but accepted the book's canonicity.
 Dionysius believed that the author was another man also named John, John the Presbyter, teacher of Papias, bishop of Hieropolis.
 Eusebius of Caesarea later agreed with this.
-Because authorship was one of several considerations for canonization, several Church Fathers and the Council of Laodicea rejected Revelation.
+Eusebius records Dionysius of reporting that in his day, those who disagreed with the authority of the book cited the argument that Cerinthus was the true author.
+It goes into more detail, saying that in this view, Cerinthus was a libertine who was a "lover of the body and quite carnal", and he wrote the book as wish fulfillment wherein the saints would enjoy similar fleshly pleasures in the future.
+Because apostolic authorship was one of several considerations for canonization, several Church Fathers and the Council of Laodicea rejected Revelation.

 Mainstream scholars conclude that the author did not also write the Gospel of John because of wide differences in eschatology, language, and tone.
 The Book of Revelation contains grammatical errors and stylistic abnormalities whereas the Gospel and Epistles are all stylistically consistent which indicate its author may not have been as familiar with the Greek language as the Gospel/Epistles's author.
 Contemporary scholars note that when Revelation and the Gospel refer to Jesus as "lamb" they use different Greek words, and they spell "Jerusalem" differently.
 There are differing motifs between the book and the Gospel: use of allegory, symbolism, and similar metaphors, such as "living water", "shepherd", "lamb", and "manna".
 The Book of Revelation does not go into several typically Johannine themes, such as light, darkness, truth, love, and "the world" in a negative sense.
 The eschatology of the two works are also very different.
 Still, the author uses the terms "Word of God" and "Lamb of God" for Jesus Christ, possibly indicating that the author had a common theological background with the author of John.